soumabhadey/alex-odyssey-fourever/README.md

 ## Getting Started
 To run the game locally on your machine, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/alex-career-path.git`
+1. Clone this repository: `git clone https://github.com/soumabhadey/alex-odyssey-fourever`
-2. Navigate to the project directory: `cd alex-career-path`
+2. Navigate to the project directory: `cd alex-odyssey-fourever`
 3. Open the `index.html` file in your web browser.

 ## How to Play